Evolving cafe culture

 Especially in countries where there was an absence of a cafe culture.

 Every international hotel chain had a cafe on their premises.
 It had a distinct role compared to formal restaurants which were also in the same premises.
-These cafes operated for breakfast, light lunch and dinner meals with had limited range.
+These cafes operated for breakfast, light lunch and dinner meals with a limited range.
 The design was simple, functional but of a hotel standard.

 Eventually the hotel cafe concept got the attention of local entrepreneurs especially in non-western countries.